 “It’s the most unbelievable thing to have Australia back you in such large numbers across the nation.”

-Veteran equality campaigner Bill Rutkin spoke of the emotion he felt reflecting on how far Australia had progressed on LGBTI rights.
+Veteran equality campaigner Bill Rutkin spoke of the emotion he felt reflecting on Australia’s progress on LGBTIQ rights.

-“It’s almost 50 years since the Campaign Against Moral Persecution (CAMP) began in Queensland,” he said.
+“It’s almost 50 years since the Campaign Against Moral Persecution (CAMP) began in Queensland.

 “I was the youngest member, and we eventually set up the CAMP Club on 379 George Street.
 I almost burst into tears thinking about how far our community has come.